wesleytian/wesleytian.com/posts/startup.md

 I began my time at Virtually by working on the codebase with Ish, who spent nearly 2 years as an engineer at Facebook and worked under one of the React framework creators.
 Though Ish isn't a senior engineer, I learned from somebody who learned from one of the best.

-Later, I worked with other full-time employees and contractors well-versed in engineering, from a senior engineer with years of experience at PayPal and Coinbase to an ex-Google, 3x ACM world finalist, who was also the chief architect at the largest e-commerce company in Bangladesh.
+Later, I worked with other full-time employees and contractors well-versed in engineering, from a senior engineer with years of experience at PayPal and Coinbase to an ex-Google, 2x ACM ICPC world finalist, who was also the chief architect at the largest e-commerce company in Bangladesh.

-We also discovered and started using [pullrequest.com](pullrequest.com), which offers Code Review as a Service.
+We also discovered and started using [pullrequest.com](https://pullrequest.com), which offers Code Review as a Service.
 They employ people like [Elifaz Filho](https://www.linkedin.com/in/elifaz/), a senior software engineer at Facebook, and [Dylan Drop](https://www.pullrequest.com/blog/code-reviewer-spotlight-dylan-drop/), a director of software engineering at GruhHub to review my code.

 With phenomenal and experienced talent like these working alongside us (some of whom spend dedicated time reviewing our code as their job), it is only natural that we pick up some great engineering practices.